 We’re readers.
-Thankfully, my daughter, L, inherited the I Love to Read gene, and can’t keep her nose out of books any better than me.
-While I have many opinions on the merits of reading as a family, I won’t extol them today.
+Thankfully, my daughter, L, inherited the I Love to Read gene, and can’t keep her nose out of books any better than I. While I have many opinions on the merits of reading as a family, I won’t extol them today.
 Suffice it to say – I am of the staunch opinion parents should read to, and with, their children all the time.

 My daughter introduced me to the fantasy world of Fablehaven, written by author Brandon Mull.
 She was hooked on the series and was quickly making her way through them.
 With an impending road trip, I borrowed the audio version of the first book and listened for hours before deciding I wasn’t impressed.

 After my daughter persuaded me to read the book on my own I realized I liked where the story was heading, and I was able to project my own interpretation of the characters’ voices.

 Each of the books tells a compelling story within the overriding plot, with great character development.
 I especially like the mingling of normal people amongst the creatures, who inhabit the magical preserve of Fablehaven.

-I finally finished the series, and found the books to be captivating and engaging, as well as a wonderful conversation starter for our family.
-If you like the fantasy genre, and enjoy young adult fiction, then I highly recommend this series for you and your offspring.
+I finally finished the series and found the books to be captivating and engaging, as well as a wonderful conversation starter for our family.
+If you like the fantasy genre and enjoy young adult fiction, then I highly recommend this series for you and your offspring.